bounce-blockchain/bounce-core/README.md

 **Xiaoteng (Frank) Liu** · **Taegyun Kim** · **Dennis E. Shasha**

 > If you use this code, please cite the paper (see **BibTeX** below).
+> This code is available only for research purposes.
+For any other purposes, please contact the authors.

 ---